10 Best Appendix Carry Holsters (AIWB Holster) in 2023 Review

 If you want one of the best appendix carry holsters out there, but don’t want to drop a 100 plus dollars, CYA Supply holsters are a great budget option.
 A lot of people say this holster is so comfortable they decided to try appendix carry for the first time.
 This is a great IWB holster for 6 o’clock, 3 o’clock, and 1 o’clock carry.

 The clip has a great design that quickly attaches to your belt quickly and securely.
 It has an adjustable retention pressure and carry angle (cant) between 0 and 15 degrees.
-The belt clip is designed for belts 1.5 inch wide.
+The belt clip is designed for belts 1.5 inches wide.

 • Trigger Guard Fully Covered